Z13 torpedo

 The Z-13 was an electric heavy torpedo of the French Navy based on captured German technology.

 It was designed to be fired from submerged submarines to target surface ships.
 The Z-13 was propelled by two electric motors, each driving a propeller.
 A Ni-Cd battery fed the engines.

-The payload could be detonated either on contact, or by a magnetic detonator.
+The payload could be detonated either on contact, or by a magnetic exploder.